google/poweranalysis/README.md

 #### Power/Precision Analysis to Determine Minimum Sample Size and Effect

-The PowerAnalysis R package contains functions to erform power analysis and/or precision analysis for sample means of continuous and binary metrics and sample quantiles of continuous metrics, assuming asymptotic normality.
+The PowerAnalysis R package contains functions to perform power analysis and/or precision analysis for sample means of continuous and binary metrics and sample quantiles of continuous metrics, assuming asymptotic normality.
 One can determine the minimum required sample size (MRSS), the minimum required duration